 Responsible Dog and Cat is located in Sarasota and Bradenton Florida.
-Our services include dog training, service dog, therapy dog, dog day care, dog boarding, dog day training, dog board and train and new puppy training.
+Our services include puppy training, adult /adolescent dog training, day training.
 We use pet friendly training methods.
-Our services are designed to enhance the human-canine bond.
-If you want to learn how to train your dog using behavioral and preventative strategies, Contact Us to schedule your private dog behavior/assessment consultation..
+If you want to learn how to train your dog using behavior and preventive methods, Contact Us to schedule your private dog behavior/assessment consultation..

-Joyce Kesling is certified in dog and cat behavior through iaabc.org and professional dog trainer experienced with many breeds and types of dogs.
+Joyce Kesling is certified in dog and cat behavior through iaabc.org, professional dog trainer experienced with many breeds and types of dogs.
 Review my experience, training, certifications and professional memberships here.

 If you’re already experiencing behavior issues classes are likely not going to be your best choice where to start.
 Once we’ve resolved behavior problems, you and your dog will better be prepared to succeed in class environment.

 “Behavior modification exercises are NOT, repeat NOT, obedience exercises.
 At the very outset, clients should be disabused of the notion that this is fancy obedience.”
 Karen L. Overall, MA, VMD, PhD, ACVB, ABS Center for Neurobiology and Behavior, Psychiatry Department, University of Pennsylvania School of Medicine.

 Behavior problems include jumping, barking, chewing, digging, house-training, socialization and play behavior.
 Complex behavior problems includes all types of aggression, anxieties, fear and phobias, separation anxiety/distress, attachment problems (home alone), and sibling rivalry.
 Treating behavior problems first requires in-home assessment/evaluation.
 This includes taking a behavior history, assessing your dogs responses to training, observations, video taking/processing (if needed) and most of all getting to know you, members of your family and your pets.